Acacia-ant symbiosis: Africa

-Four acacia ant species are symbiotic with Vachellia drepanolobium: Crematogaster mimosae, C. nigriceps, and Tetraponera penzigi are obligate and mustualistic symbionts, whereas C. sjostedti is facultative and the least mustualistic, and it even facilitates attack on the tree by beetles.
+Four acacia ant species are symbiotic with Vachellia drepanolobium: Crematogaster mimosae, C. nigriceps, and Tetraponera penzigi are obligate and mutualistic symbionts, whereas C. sjostedti is facultative and the least mutualistic, and it even facilitates attack on the tree by beetles.

 Vachellia bullockii, V. burttii, V. bussei, V. elatior, V. erioloba, V. erythrophloea, V. luederitzii var. retinens, V. malacocephala, V. mbuluensis, V. myrmecophila, V. pseudofistula, V. seyal var. fistula, and V. zanzibarica are also known to have gall-like domatia, but their symbiotic ants are yet to be studied.